mckunkel/clas12docs/OfflineSoftware/source/analysis/introduction.rst

 	  event.show(); // print out all banks in the event
        }

-The banks are reffered to with their name and the section separated by '::', for example to read digitized bank from DC the following code can be used:
+The banks are referred to with their name and the section separated by '::', for example to read digitized bank from DC the following code can be used:

 .. code-block:: java